Pelagicore/pelux.io/get-involved.md

 permalink: /get-involved/
 ---

-If you're interested to get involved in the developement then there are many ways to help.
+If you're interested getting involved in the developement of PELUX, there are many ways to help.
+You can start by getting in touch with us on IRC;

 ## IRC

-The best way is to join our IRC chanel #PELUX on freenode, where most of the developers hand out.
+The best way is to join our IRC chanel #PELUX on freenode, where most of the developers hang out.

 [irc://irc.freenode.net:6667/PELUX](irc://irc.freenode.net:6667/PELUX)